ianmackenzie/elm-3d-scene/README.md

 - [Silhouette edges/outlined meshes](https://github.com/ianmackenzie/elm-3d-scene/issues/26)
 - Some level of support for [transparency](https://github.com/ianmackenzie/elm-3d-scene/issues/4)

-In the longer term, once the API and internals stabilize, it should be possible to add support for providing custom vertex and/or fragment shaders (for things like custom procedural texturing, fancy material types or deformable meshes).
+In the longer term, I hope to add support for:

+- Custom vertex and/or fragment shaders (for things like custom procedural texturing, fancy material types or deformable meshes)
+- Skeletal animation (rigging/skinning)

-However, this will require some significant API design work.
+However, these will require some significant API design and implementation work.

 ## Contributing